 - 23.1.
-Dorset LEP is also overseen by Department for Business, Energy & Industrial Strategy (BEIS) and Ministry of Housing, Communities & Local Government (MHCLG).
-The Accounting Officer System Statement set outs the national assurance system: - The National Assurance Framework sets out standards around transparency, accountability and value for money which LEPs must comply with in composing their own local assurance frameworks - A monitoring and evaluation framework including regular reporting against agreed output metrics through quarterly returns and discussions with Area Leads - Annual performance appraisals with each LEP - Deep dives to review LEP governance, accountability and transparency. - 23.2.
-Dorset LEP has a dedicated Area Lead from BEIS and MHCLG.
+Dorset LEP is overseen by the Department for Business, Energy & Industrial Strategy (BEIS) and Department for Levelling Up, of Housing and Communities (DLUHC).
+The Accounting Officer System Statement set outs the national assurance system: - The National Assurance Framework sets out standards around transparency, accountability and value for money which LEPs must comply with in composing their own local assurance frameworks, - A monitoring and evaluation framework including regular reporting against agreed output metrics through quarterly returns and discussions with Area Leads, - Annual performance appraisals with each LEP, and - Deep dives to review LEP governance, accountability and transparency. - 23.2.
+Dorset LEP has a dedicated Area Lead from BEIS and DLUHC.